xer0xe9/xer0xE9.github.io/_posts/2022-03-27-A-Case-of-Vidar-Infostealer-Part-1-(-Unpacking-).md

 ![image](/assets/images/vidar_packed/buffer1.png){:class="img-responsive"}

 further execution again hits at <b>VirtualAlloc</b> breakpoint, this time allocating <b>0x14F0</b> bytes of memory, I'll now put a write breakpoint in the memory region reserved/committed by second VirtualAlloc API call to see what and how data gets dumped into second buffer, <b>buffer2</b>.
-Hitting Run button one more time, it'll stop at the code shown in the figure below
+Hitting Run button once more will break at instruction shown in the figure below

 ![image](/assets/images/vidar_packed/copy_loop.png){:class="img-responsive"}

-this loop is copying 0x14F0 bytes of data from a certain offset of buffer1 into buffer2, next few statements are agaian call VirtualAlloc to allocate another 0x350DE bytes of memory say <b>buffer3</b>, pushing returned buffer address along with an offset from buffer1 on stack to copy 0x350DE bytes of data from buffer1 into buffer3
+this loop is copying 0x14F0 bytes of data from a certain offset of buffer1 into buffer2, next few statements are agaian calling VirtualAlloc to allocate another 0x350DE bytes of memory say <b>buffer3</b>, pushing returned buffer address along with an offset from buffer1 on stack to copy 0x350DE bytes of data from buffer1 into buffer3

 ![image](/assets/images/vidar_packed/buffer3_.png){:class="img-responsive"}